opf/openproject/docs/development/concepts/resource-schemas/README.md

 **Projects**

 For projects, there is a single APIv3 endpoint for their schemas: `/api/v3/projects/schema`.
-This schema is identitcal for all projects.
+This schema is identical for all projects.
 You can simply request the OpenProject Community schema for projects here: https://community.openproject.com/api/v3/projects/schema.
 It contains a set of static properties (name, identifier, status, etc.), as well as all project-level custom fields.